 Multisystem inflammatory syndrome in children (MIS-C) is a rare systemic inflammatory disease that affects children & adolescents and is linked to COVID-19.

-MIS-C/PIMS-TS tends to affect a very small population of children and adolescents between the ages of 0 and 19 years of age, whereas Kawasaki disease affects children around the age of 4-5 years.
-So far, only a relatively few cases have been reported in the UK, France, Italy, and the US (to date).
+MIS-C/PIMS-TS tends to affect a very small population of children and adolescents between the ages of 0 and 21 years of age, whereas Kawasaki disease affects children around the age of 4-5 years.
+A recent study in the US suggested MIS-C was most likely to occur in children aged 6 to 12.

 The symptoms of MIS-C/PIMS-TS match many features of Kawasaki disease, but also symptoms of other pediatric inflammatory conditions including toxic shock syndrome, septic shock, and macrophage activation syndrome.

-The clinical & pathological features of MIS-C/PIMS-TS tend to have:
+The clinical & pathological features of MIS-C/PIMS-TS can include:

-- Elevates serum markers of inflammation – CRP & ESR
+- Elevates serum markers of inflammation e.g. CRP, ESR

 - High levels of fibrinogen, D-dimers (coagulopathy), troponin and ferritin